citysciencelab/urban-model-platform/docs/content/03-architecture/geoserver.md

 Currently, the GeoServer is not integrated with Keycloak.
 This means that if you configure a process with `result-storage: geoserver`, the results will be publicly accessible without authentication.
 ```

-All processes that are configured with `result-storage: geoserver` will be stored in a GeoServer instance.
+All processes that are configured with `result-storage: geoserver` will be stored in a dedicated GeoServer PostGIS database instance.
 The results can be visualized on a map using the respective WFS and WMS layers.
-The GeoServer is configured to use the same database as the Urban Model Platform, so the results will be stored in the same database as the other data.
+The GeoServer uses a separate database from the Urban Model Platform to ensure clean separation between operational data and visualization data.

 ```{seealso}
 See the [Docker Configuration User Guide](dockerconfiguration) for more information on the environment variables used to configure the GeoServer.